MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 | ++       | Increment by one      | `x++`       |
 | --       | Decrement by one      | `x--`       |

-The modulus operator is a funky one that will pop up in your code from time to time.
+The modulus operator is an interesting one that will pop up in your code from time to time.
 This operator takes a number, divides it by another number, then returns the remainder.

 ```javascript
 let x = 3;